nalbury/heatseeker/README.md

 - All pods should restart and systemd should enable heatseeker at boot, however there is currently no persistent state for Prometheus (time series data), or Grafana(configuration and dashboard data).

-- The thermocouble sensor must be connected to  **hub port 1** on the VINT hub.
+- The thermocouple sensor must be connected to  **hub port 1** on the VINT hub.